tvanantwerp/tomvanantwerp.com/coding-questions/leetcode-001-two-sum.md

 }
 ```

 This solution is bad.
 I've taken a problem with a single input array and somehow made it take $O(n{^2})$ time and $O(n)$ space.
+(If I'd just looped through `nums` itself twice looking for complements rather than store previously seen numbers in the `list` array, I could've at least gotten space complexity of $O(1)$.)
 I can only assume I didn't know about hashmaps when I wrote this.

 The next attempt I found was much better.